Lawsuit Investigation: Jeep, Dodge Heating & AC Problems

 - What's Going On?

-Attorneys working with ClassAction.org would like to speak with anyone who owns or leases any of the following vehicles and experienced problems with their car’s heat, defroster, and/or air conditioning:
+Attorneys working with ClassAction.org would like to speak to anyone who owns or leases any of the following vehicles and experienced problems with their car’s heat, defroster, and/or air conditioning:

-They have reason to suspect that a manufacturing defect may be causing the cars’ heating and cooling systems not to work properly, resulting in costly repair bills that should – but aren’t being – covered under drivers’ warranties.
+They're investigating whether a defect is causing the cars’ heating and cooling systems not to work properly, resulting in costly repair bills that should – but aren’t being – covered under drivers’ warranties.

 What’s Believed to Be the Problem with the AC and Heaters?

-Fiat Chrysler has already been sued over its Jeep Wrangler vehicle, but complaints from drivers suggest that the problem may extend to certain Dodge models as well.
+Fiat Chrysler has already been sued over its 2012-2017 Jeep Wrangler vehicles, but complaints from drivers suggest that the problem may extend to certain Dodge models as well.

 What Does the Lawsuit Say Exactly?